Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 My planning for this Saturday evening encounter had begun

-a few weeks earlier when it looked a good travel link to the rest of my
+a few weeks earlier when it looked like a good travel link to the rest of my

-journey, so I applied for a clubcard.
-These are needed by supporters at each
+journey, so I applied for a Clubcard.
+It was needed by supporters at each

-club to purchase tickets, so that the authorities have a clear check to see who
+club to purchase tickets, so that the authorities had a clear check to see who

-is in the stadiums, which has cut down on a lot of the hooliganism that
+was in the stadiums, which cut down on a lot of the hooliganism that

 blighted matches for a couple of decades.